Doc Martin: Airings beyond the UK

+This series is popular around the world, both as itself and as a model for shows made in other nations.

-As of 2018, Doc Martin was seen in New Zealand on TVNZ 1, In Iceland on RUV, In Italy on Hallmark Channel from September 2007 (seasons 1-3), Rai 3 from May 2010 and various reruns, and in streaming on RaiPlay, In Australia on Australian Broadcasting Corporation (ABC) network and Foxtel pay-television subscription network via its UK-TV channel and also on various public broadcasting stations around the US and Canada, the showings of which were arranged through syndicator American Public Television.
-As of 2021, it was streaming on Netflix, PlutoTV and Tubi.
+As of 2018, Doc Martin was aired in New Zealand on TVNZ 1, in Iceland on RUV, in Italy on the Hallmark Channel from September 2007 (seasons 1-3), Rai 3 from May 2010 and various reruns.
+The series was streaming on RaiPlay, in Australia on Australian Broadcasting Corporation (ABC) network and Foxtel pay-television subscription network via its British-TV channel.
+The show aired and streamed on various public broadcasting stations around the US and Canada; this was arranged through the distributor American Public Television.
+As of 2021, it was streaming on Netflix, Pluto TV, Tubi and Amazon Prime Video.

 Novelisations

-Two novels by Sam Hawksmoor writing as "Sam North," were published by Ebury in 2013.
+Two novels by Sam Hawksmoor, using the byline "Sam North", were published by Ebury in 2013.
 The first, Practice Makes Perfect, adapts the teleplays of series one; the second, Mistletoe and Whine, adapts the teleplays of series two.
-The author employs some time-line shifting, linked to character internalisation and point of view, so the narratives are not always as linear as in the teleplays.
+The author employs some timeline shifting, linked to character internalisation and point of view, so the narratives are not always as linear as in the teleplays.